Wasteland (video game): Development

-In an interview with Hartley and Patricia Lesse for MicroTimes in 1987, game director Brian Fargo said that Interplay started work on the game in 1986.
+In an interview with Hartley and Patricia Lesse for MicroTimes in 1987, game director Brian Fargo said that Interplay Productions started work on the game in 1986.
 He also said the game was created on the Apple II, as it was equally important to him as the Commodore 64.
 Fargo described the game as a hybrid of the Ultima series and The Bard's Tale, with a post-apocalyptic setting similar to the Mad Max film series.
 As to the combat, Fargo stated that it resembled that of The Bard's Tale and contained additional strategy elements, including the ability to split or disband the party and change the player's character point-of-view.

 In later interviews, Fargo said Wasteland came about after the success of The Bard's Tale and Interplay's desire to make another role-playing game for Electronic Arts separate from a sequel to the game.
 He added that the setting was inspired by his love for Mad Max 2 and post-apocalyptic fiction.
 While searching for a gameplay system for their new game, they came across the system of Mercenaries, Spies and Private Eyes.
 Its author Michael Stackpole was announced as the writer for Wasteland in 1987.

 Alan Pavlish was the lead developer of the game, writing it in Apple II machine language and programming the game to react to player choices.
 Ken St. Andre said Fargo's pitch to him was for a post-nuclear holocaust game that allowed for weapons capable of inflicting area effect damage to be used and the map be modified "on the fly".
 Fargo said the game was in development for five years.